ChowNow/cn-core-js/README.md

 3. Add an entry for this project: `"cn-core-js": "https://github.com/ChowNow/cn-core-js.git#<your_tag>"`.
 4. Run `bower install` to pull the tag.

+Additionally, if you are using this in an Ember project, add `app.import('bower_components/cn-core-js/custom-core-js.js');` to your `ember-cli-build.js` file to include it in your generated vendor.js.
+If using it in non-Ember projects, it will have to be included through other methods.

 *If you have already integrated this into your project...*

 1. Go to your project repo's directory.